Chart Color Schemes

 Population growth drivers in Seymour Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Seymour Surrounds' population is approximately 4,584 as of Aug 2025.
-This figure represents a decrease of 61 people since the 2021 Census, which recorded a population of 4,645.
-The change is inferred from ABS's estimated resident population of 4,549 in June 2024 and an additional 49 validated new addresses after the Census date.
+Seymour Surrounds' population is approximately 4,585 as of November 2025.
+This figure represents a decrease of 60 people since the 2021 Census, which recorded a population of 4,645.
+The change is inferred from ABS data showing an estimated resident population of 4,548 in June 2024 and an additional 50 validated new addresses since the Census date.
 This results in a density ratio of 2.7 persons per square kilometer.
 Overseas migration contributed approximately 69.6% of overall population gains recently.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation methods.
-Growth rates by age group are applied across all areas from these aggregations for years 2032 to 2041.
-Population projections indicate exceptional growth, placing Seymour Surrounds in the top 10 percent of Australia's non-metropolitan areas.
-By 2041, the area is expected to expand by 2,483 persons based on latest population numbers, reflecting an increase of 53.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Seymour Surrounds is projected to experience exceptional growth in non-metropolitan areas, expanding by 2,483 persons to 2041 based on latest numbers, reflecting a total increase of 53.4% over the 17-year period.

 Frequently Asked Questions - Population